My first encounter with management was when I was 16. It was my first encounter with Big Bad Pete and it is why I got in to management.

 You see his regional manager was just like Big Bad Pete.

 Angry.
 Aggressive.
 Dominating.
 Controlling.
 Adamant he knew everything.
-Unwilling to delegate.
-Unwilling to accept that another way may be better.
-Unwilling to treat people like people.
-Unwilling to cultivate himself in to a better person.
+Unwilling to a better person.
 (Remember, your management will never be better or worse than you as a person).

 I soon realised that managers attract other people who are like them.

-If you’re not careful the whole organisation becomes like the manager – this can be good or bad or indifferent.
-Pete’s supermarket was going from bad to worse.
-The staff and middle managers all acted like Pete.
-Sane, rational, once pleasant people started following the behaviour from the top.
-I could see myself doing it too.
+If you’re not careful the whole organisation becomes like the manager – this can be good or bad.
+Pete’s supermarket was going from bad to awdful quickly – and I was stuck working there.

-So when I became a manager I was determined not to be like Big Bad Pete.
+So when I became a manager after leaving University, I was determined not to be like Big Bad Pete.

-After a few months of working in the supermarket (which by the way was an amazing experience) Big Bad Pete got promoted to regional manager and he left the store.
-The whole business rejoiced.
+After a few months of working in the supermarket (which by the way was an amazing experience apart from Pete) Big Bad Pete got promoted and left the store.
+The whole store rejoiced.

 In his place arrived a man called Steve.

 Steve was kind, clever and people focused.
-He cared about people, but he also knew the bigger system of the supermarket could either help or hinder the staff.
+He cared about people, but he also knew the bigger system of how the supermarket operated could either help or hinder the staff.

-He taught us all about flow, goal setting and good customer service.
-He promoted the right people.
-He gave people more autonomy than head office liked.
+He taught us all about flow, goal setting and good customer care.

 People enjoyed their work and people didn’t leave very often.
 Customers no longer had wine thrown at them.

 Steve and Pete fought.
 But the numbers were good so Steve was generally left alone.
-After all, Pete, was now busy being a tyrant to other store managers.
+After all, Pete, was now busy being a tyrant to other store managers who were easier to bully.

-Steve demonstrated to me, early in my working life, what it takes to be a good manager.
+Steve demonstrated to me how to be a good manager.

 No, scrap that.